 Missing the Features Communications Actually Need

-While marketing platforms overflow with campaign tools, they lack critical capabilities for communications work:
+While marketing platforms excel at campaign tools, they often struggle with the specific capabilities communications work requires:

 Mandatory messaging: Emergency alerts and policy updates must reach everyone—not just engaged subscribers.
 Marketing platforms are built around opt-in engagement, not guaranteed delivery.